disclaimer

 Moving vs. Non-moving Traffic Violations

-Moving violations include most road/traffic sign offenses, speeding violations, DUI and DWIs as well as reckless driving.
-Usually, moving violations pose greater danger to both the driver and other road users.
-However, the designation or penalties ascribed to these offenses are usually determined by the damage or injury caused by the violations.
-Where a speeding violation does not result in a road accident, the driver may be issued a ticket and fine.
+Moving violations include most road/traffic sign offenses, speeding violations, DUIs and DWIs, and reckless driving.
+Usually, moving violations pose greater danger to the driver and other road users.
+In severe cases, such as Felony Overspeeding in Nevada, excessive speed combined with reckless conduct that causes severe injury or death may elevate the violation to a felony-level offense.
+The designation or penalties ascribed to these offenses are usually determined by the damage or injury caused by the violations.
+Where a speeding violation does not result in a road accident, the driver may be issued a ticket and a fine.
 However, if an accident occurs and results in casualties, the driver may face manslaughter or vehicular homicide charges.

-On the other hand, non-moving violations can involve stationary vehicles and vehicles in motion.
+On the other hand, non-moving violations can involve stationary and moving vehicles.
 Examples include distracted driving, driving without a seatbelt, parking offenses, driving without a valid license, and driving with faulty/unavailable vehicle equipment/parts.
-These offenses attract less severe penalties unless property damage and/or injuries result from such violations.
+These offenses attract less severe penalties unless such violations result in property damage and/or injuries.

-These classifications are for distinguishing between similar traffic violations of varying severity.
+These classifications distinguish between similar traffic violations of varying severity.
 While felony is the most serious offense, 'misdemeanor' and 'infraction' are less serious and sometimes used interchangeably.

-Infractions/misdemeanors are considered minor traffic offenses which pose minimal danger.
-They include offenses such as seat belt and traffic sign violations as well as failure to signal appropriately or obey traffic signs.
+Infractions/misdemeanors are considered minor traffic offenses that pose minimal danger.
+They include offenses such as seat belt and traffic sign violations, as well as failure to signal appropriately or obey traffic signs.
 On the other hand, felonious traffic violations are criminal traffic offenses that often result in severe injury or damage to property.
 They include violations resulting in property damage, injury, or death.

 Getting a Traffic Ticket in Nevada

-Anyone violating Nevada traffic laws may be issued traffic tickets by law enforcement officials.
-Tickets serve as official notices of traffic violations and are also referred to as citations.
-Most tickets contain information about observed violations, appropriate fine amounts, court of appearance and due date of court appearance, and possible penalties based on the Nevada Demerit Point System.
+Law enforcement officials may issue traffic tickets to anyone violating Nevada traffic laws.
+Tickets serve as official notices of traffic violations and are called citations.
+Most tickets contain information about observed violations, appropriate fine amounts, court of appearance, due date of court appearance, and possible penalties based on the Nevada Demerit Point System.

 Responding to a Nevada Traffic Ticket/Citation

-One way to respond to a Nevada traffic ticket is agreeing to the alleged violation, paying the fine, and accepting other associated penalties (including license suspension).
+One way to respond to a Nevada traffic ticket is to agree to the alleged violation, pay the fine, and accept other associated penalties (including license suspension).
 Alternatively, the offender may refute the allegations and contest the ticket by requesting a mitigation or hearing.
 However, while paying the ticket is considered the less tedious option, it is also an admission of guilt.
-To avoid the penalties associated with paying traffic tickets, offenders may opt to contest them to renegotiate the penalties or prove their innocence.
+To avoid the penalties associated with paying traffic tickets, offenders may contest them, renegotiate the penalties, or prove their innocence.

 How Do I Pay a Traffic Ticket in Nevada?

-Motorists who opt to pay their traffic tickets without contest essentially waive their rights to challenge these tickets later in court.
+Motorists who opt to pay their traffic tickets without contest waive their right to challenge them later in court.
 Nevada allows ticketed motorists to pay their fines online, by phone, and at the courthouses listed on their tickets.

 Online ticket payments can be made using the payment system provided by the applicable court.
 Visit the Pay a Ticket page of the Nevada Courts website to find links to the online payment pages of the various Municipal and Justice Courts in the state.
 When paying their tickets online, offending motorists may be required to provide their full names, ticket numbers, email addresses, and phone numbers.